 Most parents know the drill.
 You slave away making a delicious, healthy lunch, only to have it return home untouched.
 Or maybe they'll nibble away at the bread crust.
 Maybe.

-Packing school lunch can be a fairly stressful experience!
-Parents are often afraid that their child won't get enough nutrients, which will negatively impact their brain development.
+Packing school lunches can be a fairly stressful experience!
+Parents are often afraid that their child won’t get enough nutrients, which will negatively impact their brain development.
 After all, the child is in school a large part of the day.
+And they only get one lunch break.

 They might end up surrendering the lunch battle entirely, just so their child will eat something.
 Anything.
-Somedays, candy or other unhealthy snacks often end up in the school lunch box instead of hummus and carrots.
+Some days, candy, unhealthy snacks, fast food, and junk food will end up in the school lunch box instead of hummus and carrots.
+And processed snacks with lots of added sugar may give them a temporary boost of physical energy, but it’ll leave them crashing in the afternoon.

 So how can you get your kid to eat a healthy lunch at school?

-Let's start with the lunch box itself.
-Presentation can play a large role and an appealing lunchbox encourages your child to eat.
+Let’s start with the lunch box itself.
+The presentation can play a large role and an appealing lunchbox encourages your child to eat.
 Plus, reusable lunch boxes are more eco-friendly than brown paper bags.

 If you have a large lunch box without dividers then you can store small boxes inside.
 For smaller children, fun-shaped food containers can go a long way.